huntdatacenter/docs/docs/about/policies.md

 # Policies

+This page list policies that we have put in place to protect data that you upload or generate in HUNT Cloud.

 ## Security and privacy management policy

-This document state our overall information security and privacy management policy.
-We build our security framework from this policy.
+This document state our overarching information security and privacy management policy.
+We build our security and privacy framework from this policy.

 [HUNT Cloud Security And Privacy Management Policy](https://assets.hdc.ntnu.no/assets/policies/hunt-cloud-security-and-privacy-management-policy.pdf)(pdf)